RollSight dice tray camera in use - dice rolling on gaming desk

 A photo library that grows

-Thousands of community photos of dice faces help recognition.
-When you train, you help the next person with a similar set.
+Thousands of community photos of dice faces help reads stay steady.
+When you teach your set, you help the next person with a similar look.

 Stream-ready camera

-The same overhead feed you use for reading dice can drop straight into OBS and other streaming tools.
+The same overhead view you use at the table can feed straight into OBS Studio, Streamlabs, or other streaming apps.

 Gets smarter as you play

 Quick corrections teach the app your lighting and dice.
-Your fixes feed the shared library so everyone benefits.
+Your fixes also help the shared photo library so everyone benefits.

 Connect to the game your group uses

-Foundry and Discord are shipping today.
+Foundry and Discord are available now.
 Roll20, Owlbear Rodeo, and D&D Beyond are next in line.

 Foundry VTT logo